TheEmeraldBee/Kerbin/README.md

     - The reason for this is so that using things like zellij with file managers like `fzf` or `yazi` within `zellij` or `tmux` will work to send items over the cli
 - [x] Implement core CLI that can send commands over the file communication
-    - This also needs a way of running the editor, passing commands, then wrapping the system back Basically this should allow for sending commands to an existing editor, or start an editor with the commands
+    - This also needs a way of running the editor, passing commands, then wrapping the system back.
+    Basically this should allow for sending commands to an existing editor, or start an editor with the commands
     - Also have a flag, `-q` that will run the commands, but append a ForceQuit command to the end
 - [ ] Lsp Support using plugin system
     - Diagnostics
     - Hover
     - Autocompletions
+- [ ] Copy/Paste Support (Registers)
 - [ ] Editor Support for wrapped text
 - [ ] Mouse Scrolling Support
-    - Allow Mapping Scroll Wheel to a command (scroll_up = "ml -1") or something This would allow for the most flexible system, and make mouse pretty strong
+    - Allow Mapping Scroll Wheel to a command (`scroll_up = "ml -1"`) or something This would allow for the most flexible system, and make mouse pretty strong
 - [ ] Mouse Click & Drag Support (Commands to map actions onto bytes?)
     - This ones a doozey, as file rendering isn't static